google/asylo-site/_blog/2019/asylo-redis-sqlite.md

 restores that enclave from the snapshot.
 The Asylo `fork()` functionality provides the following security guarantees:

-1. Only the enclavized portion of the application can request a fork of the enclave.
+1. Only the enclavized portion of the application can request a `fork()` of the enclave.
 2. The cloned enclave has exactly the same identity as the parent enclave.
-3. If no other threads were running inside the parent enclave when it called `fork`, the cloned enclave's state is the same as that of the parent enclave when it called `fork`.
+3. If no other threads were running inside the parent enclave when it called `fork()`, the cloned enclave's state is the same as that of the parent enclave when it called `fork()`.
 Since the snapshot is currently not taken fully atomically, other threads running in the enclave may cause the state restored to the cloned enclave to not be fully consistent.
 4. The enclave state is only transferred to the clone in an encrypted form, with a randomly generated AES256-GCM-SIV encryption key.
 5. The parent securely transfers the snapshot encryption key to the child, and the child only restores its state from the parent’s encrypted snapshot.
-These properties are guaranteed by the fork() implementation via a one-time authenticated EC-based Diffie-Hellman key exchange between the two enclaves.
+These properties are guaranteed by the `fork()` implementation via a one-time authenticated EC-based Diffie-Hellman key exchange between the two enclaves.
-6. At most one cloned enclave will be created per fork request.
+6. At most one cloned enclave will be created per `fork()` request.
 7. If the encrypted snapshot is modified, the child enclave will not restore, and blocks all entries.

-To accomplish #3, when the parent enclave requests a fork, Asylo blocks any new entries into the enclave, sets an indicator that the parent enclave has requested a fork, and exits the enclave.
+To accomplish #3, when the parent enclave requests a `fork()`, Asylo blocks any new entries into the enclave, sets an indicator that the parent enclave has requested a `fork()`, and exits the enclave.
 The untrusted Asylo runtime then enters the parent enclave using a special entry point to generate an encrypted snapshot of the mutable state of the parent enclave.

 #### More POSIX support